Teetee-lab/Teetee-lab/README.md

 - 🔭 I’m currently working on ThinkOutside,Energyflow Project.

-- 🌱 I’m currently learning **Jina**

 - 👯 I’m looking to collaborate on **Any Open source**

 - 👨‍💻 All of my projects are available at [[Portfolio](https://troopl.com/titilayo)]

 - 📝 I regularly write articles on [[Blog](https://teettoo-mi.medium.com/)]

-- 💬 Ask me about ** Excel, Python, MATLAB , Apache Spark, NLP, Jina, Tensorflow ,Machine Learning, TABLEAU, and SQL**
+- 💬 Ask me about ** Excel, Python, MATLAB , Apache Spark, NLP, Jina AI, Tensorflow ,Machine Learning, TABLEAU, and SQL**

 - 📫 How to reach me **Click [here](teettoo.mi@gmail.com)**